OfficialJavaScript/IT-Career/Networking/Commands/learning-ep-1.md

    1    00d0.9752.8936    DYNAMIC     Fa0/2
    1    00e0.b059.0a97    DYNAMIC     Fa0/1
 ```

+### Layers:

+Layer 1 (Physical Layer): This layer deals with the physical aspects of network communication, including the hardware used for transmitting and receiving data.
+It includes connectors, cables, switches, and hubs.
+The primary focus is on bit-level transmission between network nodes.
+While it doesn't use addresses like MAC or IP, it ensures that the physical signals are transmitted correctly.

+Layer 2 (Data Link Layer): This layer uses MAC addresses to handle data transfer between devices on the same network.
+It ensures error-free transmission between devices and manages physical addressing through the use of MAC addresses.

+Layer 3 (Network Layer): This layer is essential for inter-network communication.
+It handles logical addressing, packet routing, and forwarding, ensuring data can travel across diverse networks efficiently.
+Routers and protocols like IP, ICMP, OSPF, BGP, and RIP play crucial roles in enabling these functions, making it possible for devices to communicate over vast and varied network infrastructures.

+### Packets and Frames
+When a device sends a message to another device, the message is encapsulated into frames at the Data Link layer (Layer 2) of the OSI model.
+These frames contain the MAC addresses necessary for Layer 2 communication.
+As the frames travel across the network, they are forwarded by switches that operate at this layer.
+Once the frames reach the destination device, the Layer 2 information is stripped away, and what remains are the packets.
+These packets contain the logical addressing information (IP addresses) used at the Network layer (Layer 3).

+To summarize:

+* Sending Device: Encapsulates the message into frames (Layer 2) for transmission over the network.
+* Network Transmission: Frames are forwarded by switches based on MAC addresses.
+* Destination Device: Frames are decapsulated to reveal the packets (Layer 3), which contain IP addresses for further processing.

+This process ensures that data is correctly transmitted and routed through the network, transitioning from frames at Layer 2 to packets at Layer 3.

 ## Questions
 ### Which of the following addresses will a switch use to populate a CAM table?
 (Select the best answer.)